Bonnie Langford

-Bonita Melody Lysette Langford (born 22 July 1964) is an English actress, dancer and singer.
-She is best known in television as Violet in Just William (1977-1978) and Melanie Bush in Doctor Who (1986-1987, 2022-2025).
+Bonita Melody Lysette Langford (born 22 July 1964) is an English actress, dancer, singer and television personality.
+She is often known for her TV role as Violet in Just William (1977–1978) and Melanie Bush in Doctor Who (1986–1987, 2022–2025).
+Langford portrayed Carmel Kazemi on the BBC soap opera EastEnders from 2015 to 2018, receiving the 2016 British Soap Award for Best Newcomer.

-She has also been known for appearing in various musicals in the West End and on Broadway, including shows such as Peter Pan, Cats, The Pirates of Penzance and Chicago.
-She appeared as a contestant on Dancing on Ice in 2006 and 2014.
-From 2015 to 2018, she portrayed Carmel Kazemi on the BBC soap opera EastEnders, receiving the 2016 British Soap Award for Best Newcomer.
+She has also appeared musicals in the West End and on Broadway, including Peter Pan, Cats, The Pirates of Penzance, Chicago, and Paddington: The Musical.
+She was a contestant on Dancing on Ice in 2006 and 2014.

 Early life and career

 Langford was born on 22 July 1964 in Middlesex, and grew up in Surrey.
 She attended the Arts Educational School, St Catherine's School, Twickenham and the Italia Conti Academy stage school.
 She first came to public attention when, aged six years old, she won the talent show Opportunity Knocks.
 This led to the role of Scarlett O'Hara's daughter in the London production of Scarlett (1972), and work in the 1974 Broadway revival of Gypsy starring Angela Lansbury, in the 1976 film Bugsy Malone, the 1977 film Wombling Free, and to still greater fame playing Violet Elizabeth Bott in the 1977–78 television series Just William.
 During this time, she was appearing as a regular on a children's prime-time show made by Yorkshire Television called Junior Showtime, along with child stars Lena Zavaroni, Neil Reid, Perry Cree, and Glynn Poole among others.